Kibbeh nayyeh

-Kibbeh nayyeh or raw kibbeh (كبه نيه) is a Lebanese mezze.
-It consists of minced raw lamb mixed with fine bulgur and spices.
+Kibbeh nayyeh or raw kibbeh (كبه نيه) is a Levantine mezze that consists of minced raw lamb (or beef) mixed with fine bulgur and spices.

 Kibbeh nayyeh is often served with mint leaves, olive oil, and green onions.
 Pita bread is used to scoop it.
 It is sometimes served with a sauce of garlic or olive oil.
-The dish has a unique versatility in that any leftovers are cooked, creating a different dish.
+Leftovers are then cooked to create a different dish.

-Many recipes call for kibbe nayyeh as the "shell" for cooked kibbe, as well.
-In this case, however, the kibbe nayyeh is rolled into a ball and stuffed with lamb, onions, pine nuts and spices, then fried.
+Many recipes call for kibbe nayyeh as the "shell" for cooked kibbeh.
+In this case, however, the kibbe is rolled into a ball and stuffed with lamb, onions, pine nuts and spices, then fried.

 As in other dishes based on raw meat, health departments urge to exercise extreme caution when preparing and eating this kind of food.

-Kibbeh nayyeh is a popular dish among Christians in the Middle East on regular and holiday occasions such as Christmas and Easter.
-It is also a popular dish among Druze in Israel.
+Preparation

+Traditionally, kibbeh nayyeh was prepared in a mortar and pestle and using fresh meat, slaughtered on the same day.

+Frakeh (فراكة) is a variation of raw kibbeh that is popular in Southern Lebanon, it is shaped into croquettes, and the meat is mixed with a variety of herbs and a spice mix called kammouneh (كمونة), such as dried roses, marjoram, and cumin.

+History

+There are different stories about the origins of kibbeh nayyeh; however, the most likely theory is that it developed in Aleppo, Syria.
+The inhabitants of Aleppo would slaughter animals on Sundays and feast days and eat the fresh meat raw.
+The other existing theory states that it dates back to 13th-century Mount Lebanon.